If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 (In a rage, I didn’t contract rabies.)

-As business owners, it’s a recurring theme.
+As business owners, attracting awful clients is a recurring theme.
 Sure, we get better at repelling the tyre-kickers but occasionally some douche slips through the net.

 Denise hates my process.